BSpoones/BSpoones/readme.md

 # About

-I'm a Discord bot developer with a main skill in Python.
+I'm a Discord bot developer with a main focus in Python.

 I mostly make and maintain Discord bots, but I also do a bit of web development and other misc projects on the side!